List of Marvel Comics teams and organizations: Deadpool Corps

-The Deadpool Corps is an organization appearing in American comic books published by Marvel Comics.
+The Deadpool Corps is an alliance of alternate universe versions of Deadpool.

-In the 12-issue series Deadpool Corps and prequel series Prelude to Deadpool Corps, Deadpool is joined by several alternate versions of himself from different universes to create a super-group.
 Lady Deadpool and Headpool return from their previous appearances in Deadpool: Merc with a Mouth, joined by newcomers Kidpool, a child version of Deadpool who attends Professor X's school, and Dogpool, a dog who possesses Deadpool's healing factor.
 They are later joined by Champion of the Universe (going by the name of "Championpool"), and a squirrel called Squirrelpool who comes from Earth-41627.
 The group was brought together by the Elder of the Universe known as the Contemplator.
 He brought them together to stop the powerful cosmic being known as the Awareness.
 The Awareness absorbed entire worlds, devouring the people's consciousnesses.
-They gained other members like Beard of Beespool of Earth-616, Fool of Earth-11542 (Watari), the Golden Age Deadpool of Earth-67484 (Frederick Wilson), Pandapool of Earth-51315, and various other Deadpool variants.
+They gained other members like Beard of Beespool of Earth-616, Fool of Earth-11542 (Watari), the Golden Age Deadpool of Earth-67484 (Frederick Wilson), Pandapool of Earth-51315, and various other versions of Deadpool.